 Cling film is one of the ickiest single-use plastics around.
 It’s 100% single-use, and it feels horrible to wrap food up in that chemical-laden plastic.
 The solution?
 Beeswax wrap.
-It’s attractive, natural and can be used time and time again.
+It’s attractive, natural, eco-friendly and can be used time and time again.

 The war against plastic bags has been long.
 Luckily lots of countries now have laws to prohibit their overuse.
 But what about keeping your fruit and veg together on your weekly food shop?
 Mesh produce bags are an invaluable eco product.
 You can see what’s inside and use them to store things in the fridge.

-One of the areas people seem least keen to make a zero-waste switch is in deodorant.
+One of the areas people seem least keen to make a zero waste switch is in deodorant.
 To be fair, natural deodorant doesn’t always get the best rap.
-However, as there are tons of chemical-free deodorants that come in compostable packaging and make you smell great!
+However, as there are tons of chemical-free deodorants that come in compostable or recyclable aluminium packaging, you'll be sure to find one that makes you smell great!

 Fight the fatberg with these reusable cotton pads.
 No more wet wipes and throwaway cotton balls; instead you can cleanse and tone your skin with these soft and washable rounds.
 They’ll save you a lot of cash and the more you wash them, the softer they feel!

 There’s nothing like the feel of clean clothes but doing laundry results in a lot of waste.
 Additionally, most detergents are packed with chemicals.
 These Ecoegg laundry eggs wash your clothes with natural cleaning pellets, reducing waste enormously.

 Above: An EcoEgg laundry egg can save up to *40 bottles of plastic per year!

 #12: Bamboo Cutlery